Strawberry and Berry Picking near Houston: The Best Pick-Your-Own Farms

 10. Thomas Family Ranch – Sealy

-This family-owned farm offers blackberry picking beginning mid-May.
+This family-owned farm offers blackberry and blueberry picking beginning mid-May.
 The farm is also home to thoroughbred horses for sale that are beautiful to look at during berry picking visits.
-Guests must call the ranch to schedule their berry picking in advance this season; spots are limited.
+Due to availability, this farm requires reservations for picking, so make sure you call in advance.

 Strawberry picking near Houston at Froberg's Farm.
 Photo courtesy of Froberg's Farm